-The people sing the antiphon at the beginning and after vss 4, 6, and 8 and the firmament shows his handiwork.

-The heavens declare the glory of God,

-One day tells its tale to another,

-and one night imparts knowledge to another.

-Although they have no words or language,

-and their voices are not heard,

-Their sound has gone out into all lands,

-and their message to the ends of the world.

-In the deep has he set a pavilion for the sun;

-it comes forth like a bridegroom out of his chamber;

-it rejoices like a champion to run its course.

-6 It goes forth from the uttermost edge of the heavens and runs about to the end of it again; nothing is hidden from its burning heat.

-- 7 The law of the LORD is perfect and revives the soul; the testimony of the LORD is sure and gives wisdom to the innocent. - 8 The statutes of the LORD are just and rejoice the heart; the commandment of the LORD is clear and gives light to the eyes.
+- 1 The heavens declare the glory of God, and the firmament shows his handiwork. - 2 One day tells its tale to another, and one night imparts knowledge to another. - 3 Although they have no words or language, and their voices are not heard, - 4 Their sound has gone out into all lands, and their message to the ends of the world. - 5 In the deep has he set a pavilion for the sun; it comes forth like a bridegroom out of his chamber; it rejoices like a champion to run its course. - 6 It goes forth from the uttermost edge of the heavens and runs about to the end of it again; nothing is hidden from its burning heat. - 7 The law of the LORD is perfect and revives the soul; the testimony of the LORD is sure and gives wisdom to the innocent. - 8 The statutes of the LORD are just and rejoice the heart; the commandment of the LORD is clear and gives light to the eyes.

-Corinthians 1:18-25
+1 Corinthians 1:18-25

-Paul directs the Corinthians' attention to God's way of using what is weak and lowly even what the world regards as foolish-to accomplish God's purposes.
+Paul directs the Corinthians' attention to God's way of using what is weak and lowly-even what the world regards as foolish-to accomplish God's purposes.
 Paul emphasizes this understanding because a number of these new Christians had come to think of themselves as especially gifted and wise.
 Yet the cross has shown God active in the world in a manner surprising both to the Jews' expectation of powerful signs and to the Greek's desire for worldly wisdom.

 The message about the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
-For it is written, and the discernment of the discerning I will thwart."
+For it is written,

+"I will destroy the wisdom of the wise, and the discernment of the discerning I will thwart."

 Where is the one who is wise?
 Where is the scribe?
 Where is the debater of this age?
 Has not God made foolish the wisdom of the world?
 For since, in the wisdom of God, the world did not know God through wisdom, God decided, through the foolishness of our proclamation, to save those who believe.
 For Jews demand signs and Greeks desire wisdom, but we proclaim Christ crucified, a stumbling block to Jews and foolishness to Gentiles, but to those who are the called, both Jews and Greeks, Christ the power of God and the wisdom of God.
 For God's foolishness is wiser than human wisdom, and God's weakness is stronger than human strength.